Lim Kah Leong

-Lim Kah Leong, is a Singaporean neuroscientist and tenured full Professor and Associate Vice President for Research (Biomedical and Life Sciences) at the Nanyang Technological University (Singapore), where he is also a President's Chair Professor in Translational Neuroscience.
+Lim Kah Leong, is a Singaporean neuroscientist and Professor at the Nanyang Technological University (Singapore), where he is also a President's Chair Professor in Translational Neuroscience.
 He was previously the Vice Dean for Research at the Lee Kong Chian School of Medicine at NTU, Chair of the Department of Physiology at the National University of Singapore, Singapore and the deputy director for research at the National Neuroscience Institute, Singapore.
 Dr. Lim is known for his research in Parkinson's Disease.
 His research focuses on unraveling the molecular mechanisms underlying neurodegenerative diseases, with the view to develop novel therapies aimed at effectively treating the disease.

 Academic background

 Dr Lim obtained his PhD from the Institute of Molecular and Cellular Biology, Singapore under Dr. Catherine Pallen and performed his postdoctoral studies at the department of Neurology, Johns Hopkins School of Medicine with Ted M. Dawson and the department of pathology, Harvard Medical School.
 He returned in to Singapore in 2002 to lead a laboratory at the National Neuroscience Institute, Singapore.